Providence Park: 2011

 In July 2009, after attempts to both find a new home for an MLS franchise and identify a site for a new home for the Portland Beavers, the Portland City Council approved a $31 million renovation to make PGE Park ready for the 2011 Major League Soccer season, by reconfiguring the stadium primarily for soccer and football.
 The decision led to the departure of the Beavers.

 A presentation to the Portland Design Commission indicated that 5,000 seats would be added, bringing capacity to about 22,000, but with only about 18,000 available for use on a regular basis.

 The renovation met Major League Soccer standards, introduced a new playing surface, which shifted west and north, and added space on the east and south sides, with new seating areas and new amenities.
 The Lighthouse Impact 16 main video screen was designed by Anthony James Partners and features over 74 m2 of LED video.
 A Lighthouse B10 pitchside display runs the length of the East End and portions of the north and south ends and is over 152 m long.
 As the project was nearing completion, it was revealed to be $5 million over budget, making the total cost of the renovation $36 million.
 The agreement between the city and Portland Timbers owner Merritt Paulson meant that Paulson was responsible for any cost overruns larger than $1 million.

 The newly renovated stadium made its début on April 14, 2011, when Major League Soccer's Timbers defeated the Chicago Fire, 4–2.
 The announced attendance at Timbers games in 2011 was 18,627, a sell-out.

-A few thousand seats were added for two games late in the 2011 season.
-About 2,000 seats were opened up for the 2012 season, bringing capacity up to 20,438.
+A few thousand seats were added for two games late in the 2011 season to bring the capacity to 20,323.
+About 2,000 seats were opened up for the 2012 season, bringing capacity to 20,438.
 Following the 2012 season in which the Timbers' average attendance was 20,438, during the 2012–13 off-season the Timbers widened the pitch for the 2013 season, adding 2 yd on each side to achieve a width of 74 yd.
 The team widened the pitch by another yard in 2014, for a total pitch size of 110 × 75 yd.